SavingTool/hmrc-income-tax/README.md

   calculatePersonalAllowance,
   calculateIncomeTax,
   calculateEmployeeNationalInsurance,
-} from '@saving-tool/hmrc-income-tax';
+} from "@saving-tool/hmrc-income-tax";

 // Irv B.
-const taxableAnnualIncome = 160_000
+const taxableAnnualIncome = 160_000;

 const personalAllowance = calculatePersonalAllowance({ taxableAnnualIncome });
 // => 0

-const incomeTax = calculateIncomeTax({ personalAllowance, taxableAnnualIncome });
+const incomeTax = calculateIncomeTax({
+  personalAllowance,
+  taxableAnnualIncome,
+});
 const { basicRateTax, higherRateTax, additionalRateTax } = incomeTax;
 const totalIncomeTax = basicRateTax + higherRateTax + additionalRateTax;
 // => 57589

-const nationalInsuranceContributions = calculateEmployeeNationalInsurance({ taxableAnnualIncome });
+const nationalInsuranceContributions = calculateEmployeeNationalInsurance({
+  taxableAnnualIncome,
+});
 // => 8919

-// Do whatever you want, e.g. calculate the take-home pay const takeHome = taxableAnnualIncome
+// Do whatever you want, e.g. calculate the take-home pay const takeHome = taxableAnnualIncome - totalIncomeTax - nationalInsuranceContributions;
- - totalIncomeTax
- - nationalInsuranceContributions;
 // => 93492
 ```

-It's important to understand that in most cases this library is expecting *taxable* income (appropriate API naming aims to make this clear).
+It's important to understand that in most cases this library is expecting _taxable_ income (appropriate API naming aims to make this clear).
 Any salary sacrafice mechanisms should be applied before these calculations, and the appropriate taxable amount used when calling this library.

 ## Formatting and rounding output